xaga-risingos-devs-staging/device_xiaomi_xaga-patch/README.md

 ## Preparation
 ### OS
 Make sure you have a GNU/Linux environment.
 Debian and Ubuntu are recommended.
-If you are using Arch Linux, you will encounter errors during build.
-Chroot into a Debian or Ubuntu rootfs (or other containers like lxc).
+If you are using Arch Linux, you will encounter errors when building kernel.
+See the guide below to fix it.
 ### Hardware
 You need a high performance computer.
 The most important thing is RAM.
 At least 16GB RAM is required to build smoothly.
 Be sure to enable enough swap if you have a small RAM.